Vikms95/codespot/README.md

 - Fix Post showing undefined if you logout while a Post is displayed

 - Fix Navbar covering the whole screen when going from mobile to desktop view

+- Implement redirecting to the post that was being read when logged in after cliking on the Login link from the post

 - Implement sanitization of inputs